huberta/openstack-scripts/README.md

 ### Using ###

-Script has to be run from control node.
-It suppose thet network node is installed on control node!
+Script has to be executed from control node.
+It supposes that network node is installed on control node!

     dhcpdump.sh instance_name ip_address_of_internal_network